fiskaltrust/interface-doc/doc/general/installation/installation.md

 # Installation

-For operating the fiskaltrust.Middleware on-premise or off-premise, the components of the fiskaltrust.Middleware need to be configured, downloaded, installed and started:
+For operating the fiskaltrust.Middleware on-premise or off-premise, the components of the fiskaltrust.Middleware need to be configured, downloaded, and installed/started:

 ## Configuration of Middleware components